 Cultural fit is one aspect which is mostly ignored by job seekers.
-So you need to check if your belief, values and work pattern is in the match with the organization’s.
+So you need to check if your belief system, values, and work pattern are in the match with the organization’s.

 Many new employees specifically those who get hired for senior positions, leave the job early even after getting a lucrative compensation and aspirational job role because their work pattern does not match with the work pattern of other employees and teams and this all creates a lot of resistance and ultimately job quit.
 So lack of cultural fit brings a lot of work friction and team members find it difficult to work in coordination with each other.

 Work-life balance is another aspect to keep in check.
 If working for long hours and weekends is common in the organization, then think thoroughly if you are able to give that much of commitment.
 How much travel will require and are you physically fit to endure that much travel?
 Careful analysis of all these factors is important to save yourself from job burn out.

 Compensation & benefits -

 Many pieces of research say that better compensation and benefits are the topmost reasons for job search.